anrayliu/pyvidplayer2/documentation.md

  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.
  - ```interp``` - Interpolation technique used when resizing frames.
 In general, the three main ones are cv2.INTER_LINEAR, which is balanced, cv2.INTER_CUBIC, which is slower but produces better results, and cv2.INTER_AREA, which is better for downscaling.
  - ```use_pygame_audio``` - Specifies whether to use Pyaudio or Pygame to play audio.
+ - ```reverse``` - Specifies whether to play the video in reverse.
+Warning: Doing so will load every video frame into memory, so videos longer than a few minutes can temporarily brick your computer.
+ - ```no_audio``` - Set this to true if the given video has no audio track.
+Otherwise, the video will be read as corrupted.
+Setting this to true can also be used to mute existing audio tracks.

 ## Attributes
  - ```path``` - Same as given argument.